The Executioner and Her Way of Life: Characters

 The daughter of Count Libelle, her father, and a Lost One, her mother.
-Because she never inherited her mother's powers, people often scorned her.
-After her mother was killed by Flare, Manon grew to seek death.
+Because she never inherited her mother's powers, people often scorned her, and she began seeking death after her mother was killed by Flare.
 She leads a subversive group called The Fourth, who aim to tear down the world's class system.
-While publicly naive and mild-mannered, she has a penchant for sadistic murder.
-In private, she is an older sister figure to Pandæmonium, whose blood she uses to produce destructive pills.
+While seemingly mild-mannered, she has a penchant for sadistic murder.
+She is Pandemonium's older sister, though Pandemonium arrived in the world long before her.